thiswillbeyourgithub/Voice2Anki/README.md

 - checkbox to disable OCR + to set the OCR language
 - for each prompt used, keep a counter of how many times it is used, and a counter of how many times it is used on the same audio inputs
     - as if it's used say 10 times on the same prompt, that means it was not sufficient and might be a bad example
+    - so the examples that have the highest ratio failed/used should be manually vetted
 - replace most hardcoded strings by variables in a py file
 - store the thoughts in the memories maybe?
 - ### Overhaul
 - use faiss (possibly langchain) to handle the embeddings as it currently might not be scalable.
 - change the way audo components are used
     - create like 1000 components
+    - using a sliding window: render them, display them, unrender them etc. probably using gr.update
+    - use the shared class to handle the window
+    - modify the audio events so that they send/receive the first or last only
 - convert more of the code to use async
 - add a column to add buttons to easily add a text to the prompt or the audio.
 This way, modifications that the user frequently has to do are quicker to do.
 <!-- END_TODO -->